bitcoin-s/bitcoin-s/docs/applications/web-ui.md

 $ APP_PASSWORD=<your password> docker-compose up
 ```

 The server is configured to work as a neutrino wallet, and it uses `neutrino.suredbits.com` as a peer.
+If you want to connect to another peer change the `BITCOIN_S_NODE_PEERS` variable in the `docker-conpose.yml` file.